-He’s been using Minecraft to teach math to his grade 11 students for the past four years.
+He has been using Minecraft to teach math to his Grade 11 students for the past four years.

-“They’re like, ‘really?
+“They’re like, ‘Really?
 You’re going to let us try Minecraft?’
 ‘Yeah.’
-It’s definitely been amazing,” he said.
+It has definitely been amazing,” he said.

 He first got the idea to use it as a teaching tool from his two sons about seven years ago.

-Since then, it’s taken off in his classes.
+Since then, it has taken off in his classes.

 Vendramin said students are actually eager to dive into projects, share feedback on others’ work and see what works and what doesn’t for a particular design or project.

 “They’re even coming beyond class to get into this (work).
 And some of them are (asking me), ‘Can I do this on my Xbox at home?’ ” he said.